andhedrew/vault/Lists/Video Ideas.md

 Pixel Art Tips and Tricks: Sharing lesser-known tips and tricks to enhance pixel art skills.
 Pixel Art Challenges and Exercises: Engaging viewers with challenges and exercises to improve their pixel art skills.
 Dono't use pixel art fonts
+Lazy Lines

 ## Philosophy, personal growth, work:

 Don't be a two-stepper
+Productivity for people pleasers: Boss as a service

 ## Game design